-The 8-Ball Welfare Foundation grants are given solely on the basis of current need.
+The 8 Ball Emergency Fund for Journalists (previously known as the 8 Ball Welfare Foundation) grants are given solely on the basis of current need.
 They go to working journalists who are temporarily “down and out.”
 The funds they receive are used to pay rent, obtain urgent medical care or purchase food and other basic necessities.
 With the layoffs in print and broadcast in recent years, the need is especially acute and our requests for donations are ever more urgent.

-Please contact us if you have any questions or feedback about the 8-Ball Welfare Foundation.
+Please contact us if you have any questions or feedback about the 8 Ball Emergency Fund for Journalists.

-If you are a broadcast, print, or web journalist working, laid off, recovering from illness or recently retired in Los Angeles, Orange, Ventura, Riverside, or San Bernardino Counties and feel you qualify for an 8-Ball Welfare Foundation grant based on temporary financial need, complete and
+If you are a broadcast, print, or web journalist working, laid off, recovering from illness or recently retired in Los Angeles, Orange, Ventura, Riverside, or San Bernardino Counties and feel you qualify for an 8 Ball Emergency Fund for Journalists grant based on temporary financial need, complete and

 e-mail our two-page "Emergency Grant Application Form."